 Assessing the world through the dog’s eyes is paramount to helping him walk to heel.
 In order to change the dogs mind from pulling, we have to communicate in a gentle language he will understand.

-To help the dog stay calm in a world it does not understand, we have to switch roles and become the leader.
+To help the dog stay calm in a world it does not understand, we have to switch roles and become the leader we want to prevent a dog bite we might be liable of.
 When you achieve this, the dog will have no responsibilities and look to you to react at the potential dangers.
 To reverse roles and teach the dog to heel we have to go back to basics where the walk starts and identify and progress through the stages.
 As we complete a stage we can then move forward.

 Firstly practice walking up and down the house with food reward encouraging your dog by your side rewarding him on a regular basis when he gets it right.
 As the dog understands where a good place to be is then you are ready to begin the first stage.
 The idea behind the stages is to start in a place where the dog feels comfortable with no distractions and build the foundations, as the dog improves you then slowly work up to a place with more distractions.